'Blooming heck': Lancashire County Council wants proof hanging baskets and Christmas bunting won't topple lampposts

 Lorraine Beavers said that members of authorities like Fleetwood Town Council – on which she also sits – work hard all year round to keep their localities looking good, including at Christmas.

-She said that they would now have to “pay for the privilege” of putting up enhancements such as Christmas lights to “make our towns look better”.
+She said that they would now have to “pay for the privilege” of putting up enhancements such as Christmas lights to “make our towns look better” - a commitment to colour that she said would cost Fleetwood more than £1,300 when the festive season comes round.

+“You are taking away the ability of our town and parish councils to engage with the public and bring the public out.
+We have had two years of pandemic [and now] it’s the Queen's jubilee.

+The highways and the lighting is the responsibility of Lancashire County Council,” County Cllr Beavers added.

 However, Charlie Edwards, the Conservative cabinet member for highways and transport, defended the authority’s stance – and said that hanging items from streetlamps was far from free of risk.